 Though the Basset Hound is a borderline large/medium dog, an adult male can reach up to 65 pounds.
 With long droopy ears and a charming personality, the Basset Hound has received a lot of love from international dog fans.

-They may look a little funny, but make no mistake – these dogs have a strong core and a powerful stance.
-The stamina in Basset Hounds means they’re able to tirelessly track down deers and rabbits with their sharp nose.
+They may look a little funny, but make no mistake – these dogs have a strong core with a solid and powerful stance.
+The stamina in Basset Hound means they’re able to tirelessly track down deers and rabbits with their sharp noses.

-The Beauceron is truly a favorite among women and families.
-They’re powerful yet compassionate and sensitive dogs.
-Their loyalty makes them outstanding protectors of the home, especially with children.
+The Beauceron is yet another favorite among women and families.
+That’s because they’re both powerful and compassionate dogs, with a sensitive side.
+Beaucerons will be loyal to a fault, making them outstanding guardians of the home, especially with kids.

 Despite these family-oriented traits, the Beauceron dogs were bred to be competent herding dogs.
-With that said, these muscular 100-pound dogs need extensive socialization and obedience training to make awesome companions.
+That said, these muscular 100-pound dogs need extensive socialization and obedience training to make awesome companions.

 17. Berger Picard

-Some owners will tell you that the Berger Picard is the best problem solver in the dogdom.
-With an independent-minded personality and a stubbornness, it’s not hard to believe this.
+Some owners will tell you that the Berger Picard is the best problem solver in all of the canine kingdom.
+With an independent mind and a strong will, it’s not hard to believe this.
+Even so, a Berger Picard has a certain liveliness that few owners can resist.

 At times, it seems like these intelligent herding dogs have unlimited energy.
-So, it’s important to keep these dogs stimulated physically to prevent destructive behavior.
-Berger Picards are best for owners with an active lifestyle.
+So, it’s important to keep these dogs physically stimulated to prevent destructive behavior.
+As such, the Berger Picards are best for owners with an active lifestyle.

 Bloodhounds are world famous for their amazing noses.
-They do one thing better than any other dog – finding lost people.
-When off duty, these dogs are stellar family dogs.
+They do one thing better than any other dog, that is, finding lost people.
+Though when they’re off duty, Bloodhounds are superb family dogs with a gentle touch.

-Despite popular belief, Bloodhounds are quite sociable creatures and love being around family, especially kids.
-Training these dogs isn’t recommended for novice owners, but if properly trained they’re some of the best dogs France has to offer.
+Despite popular belief, Bloodhounds are quite sociable creatures and love being around family, especially with kids.
+They’ll have an even-temper, but training these dogs isn’t recommended for new owners, as they tend to get distracted with interesting scents.

-On the field, they’re capable and skilled herders, often herding hundreds of sheep.
-Briards possess all the best traits of herding dogs: trainable, hardworking and intelligent.
+On the field, they’re skilled herding dogs, often rounding up hundreds of sheep at a time.
+Still, Briards possess all the best traits of herding dogs: they’re trainable, hardworking and intelligent.
+And, they’re as loyal as dogs come.

 20. Dogue de Bordeaux

-The Dogue de Bordeaux, or Bordeaux Mastiff, is arguable the king of French guard dogs.
-These massive dogs easily top over 100 pounds with an intense muscular build.
+The Dogue de Bordeaux, or Bordeaux Mastiff, is arguable the “king” of French guard dogs.
+In fact, these massive mastiff dogs can easily grow over 100 pounds with an intensely muscular frame.
+But don’t worry, they’re not as vicious as they look.

-Not only are they affectionate towards the family, but they also have great protective instincts.
-When it’s time to protect, they’ll courageously jump into action.
-However, they’re quite sensitive and sweet dogs in the home.
+Not only are they affectionate with the family, but they also have great protective instincts.
+In the face of a threat, you know they’ll courageously jump into action.
+But when they’re with their family, the Bordeaux is both sensitive and sweet.

 21. French Spaniel

 There’s not a lot to dislike with the French Spaniel, if any.
-They’re a very balanced breed and make great companions or hunters.
+Like a true spaniel breed, this dog is both loving and energetic, though fearless when needed.
+As such, they’re a very balanced spaniel and make decent companions for hunters.

-French Spaniels often have a very calm and docile demeanor with a deep love for all animals – people, dogs or cats.
-When on the field, they’re enthusiastic retrievers, but can also be affectionate dogs at home.
+French Spaniels often have a very calm and docile temperament.
+What’s more, they tend to get along with all animals – people, dogs or cats.
+But when on the field, they’ll be enthusiastic companions that you can rely on to retrieve and flush.

 22. Great Pyrenees

-For that reason, Great Pyrenees dogs are fantastic guardians of the home.
-There aren’t many animals that would want to see this powerful bear-like beast charging at them with their deceptively quick sprints.
+So thanks to their protective instincts, the Great Pyrenees dog is a fantastic guard dog of the home.
+There aren’t many animals (or people) that would want to see this powerful bear-like beast, charging at them with their deceptively quick sprints.

 24. Wirehaired Pointing Griffon

 These diligent sporting dogs are second to none when it comes to retrieving.
-Also known as the “supreme gun dog,” the Wirehaired Pointing Griffon is always eager to perform its job.
+Also known as the “supreme gun dog,” the Wirehaired Pointing Griffon is always eager to perform his job.
+It’s probably why they’re some of the best in the business.

-At home, they’re loving and affectionate.
-However, they require a decent amount of exercise and grooming.
-Although they don’t shed much, their wiry coats need brushing to remove debris if they’ve been playing outside.
+Though in the home, they’re loving and faithful dogs.
+Given their vigilant nature, this breed will make an excellent watchdog too.
+However, they dog require a decent amount of exercise and grooming.
+They don’t shed much, but their wiry coats need brushing.

 Finding a French Dog Breed

 Looking for a French breed from this list?
 You’re in luck.
 All these dog breeds are recognized by the FCI and/or more importantly, the American Kennel Club.
-For this reason, you should be able to find these dogs with relative ease.
+For this reason, you’ll be able to find these dogs with relative ease.

 The first step that I always recommend is to look in your local animal shelter.
 However, unless you’re looking at a Poodle or a Basset Hound, it may be pretty difficult to find your breed.